Gorringe Ridge

 The Gorringe Ridge is a seamount in the Atlantic Ocean.
-It is located about 130 mi west of Portugal, between the Azores and the Strait of Gibraltar along the Azores–Gibraltar fault zone.
+It is located about 210 km west of Portugal, between the Azores and the Strait of Gibraltar along the Azores–Gibraltar fault zone.
 It is about 60 km wide and 180 km long in the northeast direction.
 It is, since 2015, a marine protected area of Portugal included in the Natura 2000 program.
 If measured from the bottom of the Tagus Abyssal Plain, the ridge would measure more than 5,000 m in height, which would make it Portugal's highest mountain.